WEVD: Frequency change and more trouble

-Late in 1928, by General Order 40, WEVD was moved to a new frequency by the Federal Radio Commission, 1300 AM, and was able to boost its power somewhat.
-While the move had been sought by the Debs Memorial Radio Fund, which remained the legal entity owning the station, the change ultimately solved little — WEVD remained underpowered and forced to share its frequency with three other stations.
+Late in 1928, by General Order 40, WEVD was moved to a new frequency by the Federal Radio Commission, 1300 kilocycles, and was able to boost its power somewhat.
+While the move had been sought by the Debs Memorial Radio Fund, which remained the legal entity owning the station, the change ultimately solved little – WEVD remained underpowered and forced to share its frequency with three other stations.
 The station broadcast 50 hours per week, ranging from as little as two hours on Fridays to 18 hours on Wednesdays.

-WEVD found itself in a difficult financial position that was a veritable catch-22 — unions and other left wing institutions were difficult to motivate to make donations due to the station's limited broadcast time and poor signal coverage, but without these donations it would be impossible to improve the transmission situation which would make the donations happen.
+WEVD'a limited power and hours of operation created a difficult financial position, as unions and other left-wing institutions were difficult to motivate to make donations due to the station's limited broadcast time and poor signal coverage, but without these donations it would be impossible to improve the visibility that would encourage donations.
 To make up the financial shortfall the station became aggressive in pushing for contributions from its listeners.

-The FRC continued to seek a reduction in the number of stations to more closely match the limited number of broadcast frequencies and saw weak and underfinanced stations such as WEVD as fodder for the executioner's axe.
+The FRC continued to seek a reduction in the number of stations to more closely match the limited number of broadcast frequencies and saw weak and underfinanced stations such as WEVD as candidates for elimination.
 A number of complaints about the station began to be accumulated.
 In October 1930 a new set of hearings began with respect to the license renewal of the socialist radio station.
 A range of violations of the Radio Act of 1927 were cited, including repeated failure to announce station call letters on the air every 15 minutes and inability to stay on its assigned wavelength.
 A recommendation was made by the FRC examiner assigned to the case to deny the station's license renewal application.

 Once again Norman Thomas, August Gerber, and Morris Hillquit jumped to action, painting the station's woes as part of a political vendetta aimed at homogenization of the radio airwaves at the expense of political minorities.
 The American Civil Liberties Union promised its aid in making the WEVD renewal controversy a national free speech campaign.
-The final report of the FRC examiner was filed on December 11, 1930 and the station was notified of the decision a week later.
+The final report of the FRC examiner was filed on December 11, 1930, and the station was notified of the decision a week later.
 Within two weeks the station had submitted a 17-page challenge of the FRC examiner's ruling, which combined with public pressure from listeners compelled the FRC to temporarily reverse its decision on January 13, 1931.